ganeti/ganeti/doc/design-optables.rst

 - A priority.
 This is a non-negative integer.
 Filters are processed in order of increasing priority.
-While there is a well-defined order in which rules of the same priority are evaluated (increasing watermark, then the uuid, are taken as tie breakers), it is not recommended to have rules of the same priority that overlap and have different actions associated.
+While there is a well-defined order in which rules of the same priority are evaluated (increasing watermark, then the UUID, are taken as tie breakers), it is not recommended to have rules of the same priority that overlap and have different actions associated.